top of page

 New Panels, Subpanels, and Feeders

 A project may require a new panel or subpanel when the existing distribution does not have adequate capacity, physical space, voltage, or separation for the proposed loads.
 The design may include the panel rating, feeder, overcurrent protection, transformer, upstream source, and associated load calculations.
-Adding a panel does not create electrical capacity by itself, so the upstream distribution and service must still be evaluated; NEC requires that capacity needed for new loads be proven through either 30-day metering or electrical utility bills with demand information.
+Adding a panel does not create electrical capacity by itself, so the upstream feeder, transformer, distribution equipment, and service still need to be evaluated using the applicable load-calculation or demand method and reliable existing-system information.

-Facility upgrades often require recircuiting or to have circuits be extended, relocated, or intercepted to accommodate new equipment.
-Red Dog can revise panel schedules and single-line diagrams to show new and existing work to reflect changes required for the project.
-Where the available drawings conflict with photos or other existing-condition information, additional documentation or verification may be required before the design is completed.
+Facility upgrades may require service, switchboard, transformer, feeder, or circuit modifications when the existing system cannot support or physically accommodate the proposed work.
+Red Dog can revise panel schedules and single-line diagrams to document the new and existing distribution.
+Where drawings conflict with photos or other existing-condition information, additional verification may be required before the design is completed.

 UPS and Backup-Power Integration